 - noclip: Reduce the amount of ReplayGain adjustment to whatever amount

 would keep clipping from occurring.

-These options only works with the “bs1770gain” backend:
+This option only works with the “ffmpeg” backend:

 By default, the plugin will analyze all items an albums as they are implemented.